UdayKumar9381/portfolio/README.md

 ## 📁 Project Structure

+Portfolio Project
+This is a personal portfolio website showcasing my skills, projects, education, and achievements.
+It features a modern frontend built with Vite + React and a backend powered by Flask for handling contact form submissions.
+The project integrates React-Three-Fiber for 3D animations and uses Tailwind CSS for styling.
+Project Structure
 portfolio/                        # 🔥 Main Project Root Folder │
 ├── server/                       # 🧠 Flask Backend (Contact API)